 - Enhance the future of the livestock industry by educating youth on these very important issues so they can become more informed producers, consumers and/or employees in the agriculture and food industry

 - Maximize the limited development time and budgets of state and national youth program leaders to provide an effective quality assurance program

 - Offer livestock shows a valid, national quality assurance certification for youth livestock exhibitors

-There is a fee for the program this year, and must be paid directly to YQCA at time of registration via credit card.
-The fee is $3 per person for a face-to-face training.
-For those wishing to do the online training at anytime or anyplace, there is a $12 fee.
-None of the fee comes back to Fond du Lac County.
+There is a fee for the program this year and must be paid directly to YQCA at the time of registration via credit card.
+The fee is $3 per person for face-to-face training.
+For those wishing to do the online training at any time or anyplace, there is a $12 fee.
+None of the fees comes back to Fond du Lac County.
 One hundred percent of the fee is used by YQCA to develop curriculum and web-based resources.